cmorris2945/redaction_agent_workflow/tech_stack_opinions.md

 - Designed for document extraction, not PII detection
 - More expensive for text-only processing

-### Why not SageMaker?
-- Overkill for this use case
-- Requires ML expertise
-- Higher operational overhead

 ### Why not EC2/ECS?
 - Requires infrastructure management